Last updated on February 27, 2026

 Do Myriad Tokens Count as “Declaring Attackers?”

 Only the original myriad creature is declared as the attacker during the declare attacker step.
-The other copies don’t count as declaring attackers.
+The other copies are attacking, but did not declare an attack.
 Similar rulings apply to Den of the Bugbear, which creates a 1/1 creature that’s also attacking.

 Do Myriad Tokens Trigger ETB effects?

-Since you create tokens that are copies of the attacking creature, they still trigger ETB effects for each creature.
+Since you create tokens that are copies of the attacking creature, relevant ETBs will still happen when the tokens enter the battlefield.

 Do Myriad Tokens Trigger Death Triggers?

-Myriad tokens are exiled at the end of the turn and don’t trigger death triggers.
+Myriad tokens are exiled at the end of the turn and, in that case, don’t trigger death triggers.

 Does Myriad Trigger “Attacks Alone” or Not?